Key takeaways

 On the surface, from your customer’s perspective, this interaction feels easy and seamless.
 But, behind the scenes, there are many systems that must constantly be working perfectly and integrating correctly to provide a streamlined journey.
 In reality, what appears to be a simple interaction for your customer isn’t easy to get right.
 These types of AI-powered journeys are complex and pose many risks to your business.

-Today, many customer channels are powered by large language models (LLMs) and the AI agents built on top of them.
+Today, many customer channels are powered by large language models (LLMs), AI systems trained on vast datasets to understand and generate human-like text, and the agentic AI (autonomous AI systems capable of taking actions and making decisions) built on top of them.
 These systems interpret customer intent, generate answers, and take action in real time.
 When they’re performing as intended, you can deliver efficient, cost-effective, personalized, and self-service interactions.
 But when they hallucinate, misinterpret customer queries, or respond nonsensically, customer trust plummets, your brand is exposed to compliance risks, and your bottom line feels the damage.

-This is why LLM-driven AI agent testing has quietly become the most critical discipline in customer experience assurance.
+This is why LLM-driven AI agent testing has quietly become the most critical discipline in CX assurance (the practice of systematically validating customer experience quality).
 It is the invisible gatekeeper ensuring that every AI-powered interaction meets strict performance standards and minimizes unnecessary risk.

 Previously, CX assurance operated in a world of predictability.
 IVR systems followed decision trees.
 Chatbots responded to predefined intents.
 Human agents were evaluated through sampled interactions and scorecards.